 25. Cruise by Florida Georgia Line

 One of the fastest-rising country music duos on the land in the 21st century is Florida Georgia Line.
-They are best known for their musical creations that integrate elements of electronica, hard rock, and hip-hop.
+They are best known for integrating elements of electronica, hard rock, and hip-hop in their music.
 These are the very same elements you get when you either play or listen to their 2011 bro-country hit song, Cruise.
 The song has a nice rhythm and the lyrics are worth singing along to.

-Cruise combines the soulful rythm of traditional country music with the electrifying rock and roll backing of stadium-show banjos, drums, and guitars.
+Cruise combines the soulful rhythm of traditional country music with the electrifying rock and roll backing of stadium-show banjos, drums, and guitars.
 It is a feel-good song that is perfect for anyone who wants to have a good time.
 It also has a hint of dance music that should keep your friends on the dance floor, while you’re playing this on your guitar.
 All in all, if you’re looking for easy country songs to play on guitar this is a great option.

 26. Thank God I’m a Country Boy by John Denver